Patrick5225/66DaysOfData/Round_3.md

 - Reviewed Excel conditional formatting of bar charts to color both the maximum and minimum values

 - Practiced SQL with exercises on Order By statements on w3schools.com

+---

+**Day 12 of #66DaysOfData (January 12, 2022):**

+- Learned about conditionally coloring negative/positive columns and data labels in Excel column charts